 How long and where have you lived in Northeast Ohio?

 I have lived in Northeast Ohio for a combined seven years.
-12 years ago, I lived in Bainbridge for almost two years, moved away for seven years, and then moved back five years ago to Chagrin Falls.
+Twelve years ago, I lived in Bainbridge for almost two years.
+I moved away for seven years, and then moved back five years ago to Chagrin Falls.

 Where have you lived outside of Northeast Ohio?

 I grew up in Wilmington, DE, lived in Charlottesville, VA during my college years, and have also lived in Baltimore, MD, London, and Tokyo.
 I met my husband, a Cleveland native, in Wilmington when we both were working there.
 Together, we moved our family from Delaware to Cleveland, Cleveland to London, London to Tokyo, and then back to Cleveland.
 When we were abroad, we would always tell people that ‘all roads lead to Cleveland’ for us, and we have been living here for the past five years.

 What is something memorable that has happened during a guided exploration with a job candidate and their family?

 On one of my orientation days, we made a stop in the Museum of Contemporary Art Cleveland with the candidate’s wife.
 We were waiting on the candidate who was in a meeting at the time and took advantage of the new free entry to the museum.
 Lee Mingwei’s ‘You Are Not A Stranger’ was on exhibit.
 And, as part of the installation, you could take a flower on the condition that you give it to someone outside of the museum.